French family papers

 You are here: / Rothschild family papers / French family papers

 The range and quantity of surviving papers held by The Rothschild Archive varies enormously.
 A few small collections of personal correspondence of the French Rothschild family are held by the Departement des Manuscrits, Bibilothèque Nationale de France, Paris.
 See French family papers held in the Bibliothèque nationale de France for information about these collections.

+Named Collections, The Lafite Papers.
 The collection known as the Lafite Papers mostly to the French branch of the Rothschild family in the nineteenth and early twentieth centuries.
 They were transferred to Château Lafite following the nationalisation of the bank in 1981.
 They include papers concerning the operation of the Bank; papers relating to the family's properties and estates handled by the Bank on behalf of the family and papers held in the Bank for safekeeping, mainly concerning personal matters including estates, philanthropy, collections, and family events.

+Named Collections, The Moscow Papers (58 series).
 These records, transferred to the Archive in June 1994, formed Fond 58 in the Centre for the Preservation of Historico-Documentary Collections in Moscow, previously known as the Special Archive, which was established in 1946 to house documents captured during the Second World War.
 The collection consists of 1,395 files relating to 26 members of the Rothschild family and their relatives.